harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 This study demonstrated that octanoate had a direct inhibitory effect on fat storage in adipocytes under conditions that normally favor lipogenesis.
 This was related to its unique ß-oxidation mechanism which links to elevated cellular ROS levels and subsequent inactivation of PPARy.
 The exact mechanism by which PPARy is inactivated, in particular, how ROS is involved in this process, still remains to be elucidated.
 Furthermore, ROS is known to have diverse and complex molecular targets, which might directly or indirectly influence the activities of additional adipocyte transcription factors or modify selected lipogenic proteins [44,71].
 Elucidation of these mechanisms will be helpful for the application of MCT for dietary intervention to prevent obesity and may reveal possible pharmaceutical targets to modulate fat metabolism.

-From the RESULTS an important practical tip [l-carnitine &amp;amp; MCTs (Caprylic Acid) should not be used together &amp;amp; MCTs (Caprylic Acid) are more effective then l-carnitine in the presence of insulin]
+From the RESULTS an important practical tip [l-carnitine & MCTs (Caprylic Acid) should not be used together & MCTs (Caprylic Acid) are more effective then l-carnitine in the presence of insulin]

 As shown in Figure 3A, ß-oxidation of octanoate was slightly inhibited (~18%) by insulin, a hormone that promotes the generation of the natural inhibitor of CPT-I [37], and Etomoxir, a pharmaceutical inhibitor of CPT-I. On the other hand, l-carnitine, an activator of CPT-I, caused a ~60% inhibition of octanoate oxidation.
-A combination of l-carnitine and exogenous oleate further enhanced the inhibition (&gt; 85%).
+A combination of l-carnitine and exogenous oleate further enhanced the inhibition (> 85%).
 In contrast, ß-oxidation of oleate was increased by l-carnitine more than 2 fold but inhibited by insulin by about 60% (Fig. 3B), consistent with the literature [37].
-These results indicate that in adipocytes, octanoate was mainly oxidized independent of CPT-I (&gt; 80%).
-A small fraction (&lt; 20%), that was sensitive to insulin and etomoxir, might be activated in the cytosol and hence depend on CPT-I to enter the mitochondria.
+These results indicate that in adipocytes, octanoate was mainly oxidized independent of CPT-I (> 80%).
+A small fraction (< 20%), that was sensitive to insulin and etomoxir, might be activated in the cytosol and hence depend on CPT-I to enter the mitochondria.
 The observation that l-carnitine inhibited, rather than promoted, ß-oxidation of octanoate suggests that activation of CPT-I largely increased the transport of endogenous fatty acids into the ß-oxidation pathway which compete with octanoate for the enzymes downstream from CPT-1.
 This competition was further enhanced in the presence of added oleate.

 References: